-Just like sheep farmers farm sheep, or pig farmers farm pigs, puppy farmers farm puppies.
+Just like sheep farmers farm sheep, or pig farmers farm pigs —puppy farmers farm puppies.

-This is why the only organisations that use the RSPCA's definition is the pet industry and puppy farmers themselves.
+This is why the only organisations that use the RSPCA's definition are the pet industry and puppy farmers themselves.
 They use this definition to target animal advocates and threaten them with legal action.

-Breeding dogs are confined for the majority of their lives, in some cases, their entire life, and forced to breed to supply a commercial market.
-Puppy factories are designed purely to make a profit from the sales of their product, puppies.
+Breeding dogs are confined for the majority of their lives, in some cases, their entire life.
+They are forced to breed to supply a commercial market.
+Puppy factories are designed purely to make a profit from the sales of their product ... puppies.

-Some are clean and employ staff, usually family members, some are filthy and employ no one.
-Some puppy farmers paint murals on the shed walls or clouds on the roof in an attempt to make it appear visually appealing, but even clean puppy factories with colourful murals on their walls are no place for dogs.
+Some are clean and employ staff, usually family members.
+Some are filthy and employ no-one.
+Some puppy farmers paint murals on the shed walls or clouds on the roof in an attempt to make it appear visually appealing —but even clean puppy factories with colourful murals on their walls are no place for dogs.

 While some consumers may think buying a puppy from a pet shop or an online add is helping them or saving them, it is actually financially supporting one of Australia's cruelest industries.